marktsuchida/libtcspc/CONTRIBUTING.md

     guides.
 (CTAD only works if all template parameters can be deduced; we often want to deduce just the downstream type and possibly _some_ of the compile-time configuration parameters.)
+  - The downstream processor should be the last parameter (`Downstream &&downstream` and passed to the constructor via `std::forward`)
 - Copy and move constructors, assignment operators, and destructor
   - For regular (data-processing) processors, follow the Rule of Zero.
     - This should usually result in a copyable processor, unless the downstream is move-only.
-  - For processors with special semantics, follow the Rule of Five to make the processor move-only (or, rarely, non-movable).
+  - For processors with special semantics, follow the Rule of Five to make the processor move-only (or, very rarely, non-movable).
     - Even then, it should be extremely rare that a non-defaulted destructor is needed.
 - Avoid const data members